 The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for the class of concrete and element identified and by the special designation when appropriate.
-This price is full compensation for furnishing, hauling, and mixing concrete materials; furnishing, bending, fabricating, splicing, welding, and placing the required reinforcement; clips, blocks, metal spacers, ties, wire, or other materials used for fastening reinforcement in place; furnishing, placing, and stressing post-tensioning system; placing, finishing, and curing concrete; mass placement controls; applying ordinary surface finish; installing bridge identification numbers; furnishing and placing drains, metal flashing strips, and expansion-joint material; excavation; subgrade preparation; and forms and falsework, and for equipment, labor, tools, and incidentals.
+This price is full compensation for furnishing, hauling, and mixing concrete materials; furnishing, bending, fabricating, splicing, welding, and placing the required reinforcement; clips, blocks, metal spacers, ties, wire, or other materials used for fastening reinforcement in place; placing, finishing, and curing concrete; mass placement controls; applying ordinary surface finish; installing bridge identification numbers; furnishing and placing drains, metal flashing strips, and expansion joint material; excavation; subgrade preparation; and forms and falsework, and for equipment, labor, tools, and incidentals.

-Price will be adjusted in accordance with Article 421.6., "Measurement and Payment"," when required to address non-compliance of project acceptance testing.
+Price will be adjusted in accordance with Article 421.6., "Measurement and Payment," when required to address non-compliance of project acceptance testing.

-Design and installation of foundations for falsework isare at the Contractor's expense.
+Design and installation of foundations for falsework are at the Contractor's expense.